marhoy/nrk-download/docs/20_installing_nrkdownload.rst

 Installing or upgrading to the latest release of nrkdownload
 ------------------------------------------------------------

-To install or upgrade to the latest release from pypi.org, use the following command::
+To install or upgrade to the latest release from
+`PyPI <https://pypi.org/project/nrkdownload/>`_ , use the following
+command::

     $ pip install -U --user nrkdownload